Skip to main content Skip to main navigation Skip to search

 Exotic to Australia

-Where it's from: Asia, North America, Europe, Oceania and South America
+Where they're from: Asia, North America, Europe, Oceania and South America

-How it spreads: Hitchhikes on imported goods, including personal items, machinery and vehicles, ships, boats and aircraft
+How they spread: Hitchhike on imported goods, including personal items, machinery and vehicles, ships, boats and aircraft

-At risk: Over 300 agricultural and ornamental plant species; our way of life
+At risk: Over 300 agricultural, forestry and ornamental plant species; our way of life

-While this exotic stink bug looks similar to native stink bug species, it would devastate crops and ornamental plants and become a smelly nuisance if it established in Australia.
+While these exotic stink bugs look similar to native stink bug species, they would devastate crops and ornamental plants and become a smelly nuisance if established in Australia.

 Report it